Skip to main content

 What tech stack keeps SaaS development cost lowest?

-Next.js + Supabase + Vercel is the lowest-cost stack for MVPs.
-Supabase provides auth, database, storage, and real-time subscriptions for $25/month.
+Next.js + Supabase + Vercel is the cheapest stack for an MVP.
+Supabase covers auth, database, storage, and real-time subscriptions for $25/month.
 Vercel handles hosting and CDN.
-Total infrastructure cost under $100/month for your first 5,000 users.
-Scale to AWS when you outgrow it.
+That keeps total infrastructure under $100/month for your first 5,000 users.
+Move to AWS once you've outgrown it.

 How should I budget for post-launch SaaS costs?

-Budget 20-25% of initial build cost annually for maintenance — bug fixes, security patches, dependency updates.
-Feature development runs $5,000-$15,000 per month for a small team.
-Infrastructure scales roughly 1.5x per 10x user growth.
-Most founders underestimate customer support tooling costs by 50%.
+Set aside 20-25% of your initial build cost every year for maintenance, bug fixes, security patches, and dependency updates.
+Feature development runs $5,000-$15,000 a month for a small team.
+Infrastructure climbs roughly 1.5x for every 10x in user growth.
+And most founders lowball their customer support tooling costs by about 50%.

 GET STARTED